Yasinrabiee/Excel/README.md

-if you want to view this programme at the first you must download exe file
+If you want to view this program, first you must download the exe file.